SpellholdStudios/Neera_Expansion/README.md

 - <a href="http://www.spellholdstudios.net/">Spellhold Studios</a> team for hosting the mod (<a href="http://www.shsforums.net">Forums</a>).
 - Austin: Russian translation and traification.
+- K4thos for providing EET compatibility.
 - Everyone else from the <a href="http://www.shsforums.net/">Spellhold Studios</a> and BG:EE forums for testing and giving feedback!.

-If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/60850-neera-expansion-updated-to-v120/">mod forum</a>.</br>
+If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/forum/636-neera-expansion-ee">mod forum</a>.</br>

 ##